pgm-githumbi/passport_auth/README.md

 # passport_auth
-Node express api that authenticates the user using passport.
+Node express api that authenticates the user using passport and stores your authentication status in a session SID as a cookie in the browser.

 The user cannot access any routes in the application beforehand and is always redirected to /login route.
 If the user has no account yet, they can click a link to the register page to create a new account.